xplosionmind/tommi.space/content/jam/public/Nebuchadnezzar.md

 ## Environmental impact

-As tommi.space is hosted on Nebuchadnezzar, any point in [[The environmental impact of this website|the page about the environmental impact of this website]] is valid for the server, too.
+As tommi.space is hosted on Nebuchadnezzar, any point in [the page about the environmental impact of this website](The%20environmental%20impact%20of%20this%20website.md) is valid for the server, too.

 ## Customizations